Kenny Rodgers

 Early career

-Born in Houston, Texas in 1938, Kenny Rogers first found musical success in the late 1950s with the jazz-influenced group The Bobby Doyle Three.
-His first major commercial breakthrough came not as a solo artist, but as the frontman for the country-rock band The First Edition, which scored a pop hit with the psychedelic-tinged "Just Dropped In (To See What Condition My Condition Was In)" in 1968.
+Born in 1938 in Houston, Texas, Kenny Rogers first found musical success in the late 1950s with the jazz group The Bobby Doyle Three.
+His first major commercial breakthrough came not as a solo artist, but as the frontman of the folk-rock band The First Edition, formed in 1967.
+The group scored a pop hit with the psychedelic track "Just Dropped In (To See What Condition My Condition Was In)" in 1968, establishing Rogers' early presence in the music industry.

 Breakthrough